 FIFOMode: Processed messages in strict chronological order (does not allow filtered queries on individual connections)

-ConnectionOnly: The server object will not receive data – a thread spawned for each connection is expected to receive
+ConnectionOnly: The server object will not receive data – the application is expected to spawn individual APL threads to handle each connection object separately.

 Timeout and Disconnect as events: Instead of error codes 100 and 1119, timeouts and disconnections can optionally be signalled as events.